Say Yes to Education

-Say Yes to Education, Inc. (Say Yes) is a U.S. non-profit organization that seeks to improve inner-city education.
-The main focus of Say Yes is to increase high school and college graduation rates by offering a range of support services to at-risk, economically disadvantaged youths and families, and by pledging full scholarships for a college or vocational education to children living in poverty.
+Say Yes to Education, Inc. (Say Yes) was a U.S. non-profit organization which sought to improve inner-city education.
+The main focus of Say Yes was to increase high school and college graduation rates by offering a range of support services to at-risk, economically disadvantaged youths and families, and by pledging full scholarships for a college or vocational education to children living in poverty.

-Say Yes is organized around local chapters and operates in the northeastern U.S. The organization also partners with other groups to provide services to disadvantaged students and their families.
+Say Yes was organized around local chapters and operates in the northeastern U.S. The organization also partners with other groups to provide services to disadvantaged students and their families.

 History

 Businessman and philanthropist George A. Weiss founded Say Yes to Education, Inc. in 1987, initially making a promise to 112 sixth graders at Belmont Elementary School in Philadelphia that he would cover the expenses of their college tuition if they graduated from high school.
 According to David Callahan, Weiss was "directly inspired by Eugene Lang, a philanthropist who made a similar promise to sixth-graders in Harlem, New York in 1981 and then set up the 'I Have a Dream' Foundation to spread this promise to more students."

+The first Say Yes cohort produced mixed results, which led Weiss to expand the model beyond tuition support.
+Later accounts described the program as having improved outcomes outside the original group, and said Weiss concluded that Say yes should begin working with children earlier, before the upper elementary grades.

+The organization ceased operations in July 2021.